mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Mac/Cloud/CloudFunctions/index.md

 ## Cloud Functions

-You can Save To and Load from the cloud with cloud functions.
+You can "Save To Cloud" and "Load From Cloud" using the cloud functions.

 ![MAMP](/en/MAMP-Mac/Cloud/CloudSaveLoad.png)